Part 1, Part 2

 Nonverbal communication is most often linked with talking and more importantly - listening.
 Your listening skills - and therefore your responding skills - will hugely improve if you supplement listening with observing someone's body language and other non-verbal communication.

-Spend time sharpening your awareness of body language and other non-verbal stuff and everyone around you will benefit of your upgraded communication skills.
-With regards to my particular interest - you'd get better at picking up signs from your partner that could otherwise easily go unnoticed!
+Spend time sharpening your awareness of body language and other non-verbal stuff and everyone around you will benefit from your upgraded communication skills.
+With regards to my particular interest - you'll get better at picking up signs from your partner that could otherwise easily go unnoticed!

 If you communicate (read: listen and watch) well, not only everyone around you benefits, but you'll increase your happiness for sure.